eurise-network/technical-reference/developer-guidelines/03-documentation.md

 Basic documentation should also be included in the [README](02-readme.md).

-Documentation is relevant in many forms, each of which should be addressed for different audiences with variying degree of experience and knowledge.
+Documentation is relevant in many forms, each of which should be addressed for different audiences with varying degree of experience and knowledge.

 1. User documentation
    Include a documentation for end users, including e.g.